jiffyspace/ha_eos_addon/eos/DOCS.md

 # Home Assistant EOS Add-on:

+## Important note about upgrade to version 1.1
+Due to naming changes in the payload for the optimize call you need to adapt your automation!!!
+See below for the updated example.

 ## How to use

 This add-on makes the [EOS web server](https://github.com/Akkudoktor-EOS/EOS) available as Home Assistant add-on at the defined port (default 8503).